Two in the morning is not my favourite time. But we’d just been woken by terrible sounds coming from the hen house and had to investigate.

 But the year got off to a bad start.
 Our oldest and dearest Rhodi went missing.
 And then a few weeks afterwards we found our youngest Buff Orpington lying dead in the garden.

 Then, just weeks ago, all hell broke loose early in the morning, an intruder was within.
 Of course, when you need them, you can never find flashlights, so out we went, in jarmies, to investigate.
 It was a female ferret, with a dead hen at her feet and a live one in her mouth.
 No details shall be gone into, but suffice to say this is now an ex-ferret, dealt to by the man-in-the-house, on-the-spot.

 Two hens huddled in the corner, what was left of our flock.
-This summer we had meant to get in new fertilised eggs, but never quite got around to it.
-These two will have to hold the fort, as it were, until we decide to inject new life.
+This summer we had meant to get in newly fertilised eggs, but never quite got around to it.
+These two will have to hold the fort, as it were until we decide to inject new life.
 In the meantime, we are waging war against sharp-toothed mammals and setting traps and baits.

 It’s a bit sad only having two girls, but they are still a delight to have around.
 And their eggs are the finest around.
-Sometimes we need to buy in a few eggs, and even the so-called free range ones lack the distinctive colour of true free range.
+Sometimes we need to buy a few eggs, and even the so-called free-range ones lack the distinctive colour of true free range.